Dikkulu Choodaku Ramayya: Plot

-Gopala Krishna (Ajay) is a bank employee whose is nearing 40 years of age.
-He married a naive woman named Bhavani (Indraja) at the age of 18 because of his grandmother's request, thus sacrificing his love.
-Since then he started toiling hard for survival and settles down at nearly 35 with two kids - Madhu (Naga Shourya), an engineering student and a younger school-going kid.
+Gopala Krishna (Ajay) is a bank employee who is nearing 40 years of age.
+He married a naïve woman named Bhavani (Indraja) at the age of 18 because of his grandmother's request, thus sacrificing his love.
+Since then he started toiling hard for survival and settles down at nearly 35 with two kids: Madhu (Naga Shourya), an engineering student; and a younger school-going kid.
 He flirts with younger girls for mental satisfaction.
 Krishna's friend Sathyam (Brahmaji) is jealous of this issue as his wife always henpecks him and is extremely suspicious of him.

 Situations arise in such a way that a 21-year-old aerobics trainer Samhitha (Sana Makbul) is admired by both Krishna and Madhu without the knowledge of the other.
-Samhitha happens to be Madhu's senior in the college who discontinued her studies and she has to repay a loan in the bank Krishna works at.
-Both Krishna and Madhu befriend Samhitha and fall in love with her, but are unaware of each other.
+Samhitha happens to be Madhu's college senior who discontinued her studies and has to repay a loan in the bank where Krishna works.
+Both Krishna and Madhu befriend Samhitha and fall in love with her but are unaware of each other.
 For Samhitha, Krishna raises a loan from a local gangster.

-After a few days, on the birthday of Samhitha, Krishna visits her house and proposes marriage to her.
-Madhu sees this from a distance and dejected, he leaves.
+After a few days, on Samhitha's birthday, Krishna visits her house and proposes marriage to her.
+Madhu sees this from a distance and leaves dejected.
 He also breaks ties with Samhitha and plans to save Bhavani, to whom Krishna is next to god.
-He tries in every possible way to separate them.
-But he fails to drive a wedge between them and they register the date of marriage at Arya Samaj.
+He tries in every possible way to separate them but fails to drive a wedge between them, and they register the date of marriage at Arya Samaj.

-On the day of the wedding, Bhavani visits a temple and with the information given by Samhitha, police nab Madhu and interrogate him.
+On the day of the wedding, Bhavani visits a temple, and with the information given by Samhitha, the police nabs and interrogates Madhu.
 He only reveals that he loved Samhitha and wanted to marry her.
-She develops hatred for him and before her and Krishna, police beat Madhu black and blue which manages to change Krishna's mindset and reveal the truth that he is already married to Bhavani.
-Samhitha wants to file a case on the duo but after realising that Krishna has really changed for the better, she drops her plans.
-Krishna unites with Bhavani and Samhitha forgives the duo and leaves while Madhu looks on.
+She develops hatred for him and before her and Krishna, the police beats Madhu black and blue, which manages to change Krishna's mindset and reveal the truth that he is already married to Bhavani.
+Samhitha wants to file a case on the duo but after realizing that Krishna has really changed for the better, she drops her plans.
+Krishna unites with Bhavani, and Samhitha forgives the duo and leaves while Madhu looks on.